terraform-google-modules/terraform-google-iam/README.md

 ## IAM Bindings

-You can choose the following resource types for apply the IAM bindings:
+You can choose the following resource types to apply the IAM bindings:

 - Projects (`projects` variable)
 - Organizations(`organizations` variable)